Earned Secure Attachment: How to Rewire Your Brain for Healthy Love

 If you grew up with an anxious or avoidant attachment style, you are not doomed.
 Learn the clinical concept of 'Earned Security' and how to actively heal your dating patterns.

-The Myth of the Fixed Attachment Style
+Deconstructing the Fixed Style Myth

-The Power of the Correct Partner
+Relational Co-Regulation: The Healing Power of the 'Secure Other'

 Tired of the Toxic Cycle?